Best Water Playgrounds and Sprinkler Parks in NYC and on Long Island

 198 First Ave, East Rockaway, NY 11518

-The recently upgraded playground at Bay Park features a spray pool, open through Labor Day.
-Cool off without ever having to leave the playground!
+This recently upgraded playground features a spray pool, which stays open through Labor Day and allows kids to cool off without ever leaving the play area.

 Blumenfeld Family Park